Forensic Investigation Dossier

 Every favour granted to a lobby group, tax breaks, deregulation, privatisation, weak enforcement; lands as higher bills, lower wages, and harsher living conditions for the public.

-A politician who accepts large lobby money has pre‑sold their conscience; voting for them is voting against yourself.
+A politician who accepts large lobby money has pre‑sold their conscience; voting for them is voting against yourself and the better interests of the populace.

 Democratic fraud: Elections become auctions, where the highest bidder buys influence, and the ballot box is reduced to a rubber stamp.